Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 * Do attain a contrast ratio of at least 4.5:1.
 This is an acceptable minimum target in most cases.
 Although achieving a contrast ratio of 7:1 or better is ideal.
+* Do ensure that all text is specifically assigned a color in CSS, including black text.

 #### DO NOT
 * Do not ignore contrast ratio in favor of aesthetic appeal.
+* Do not rely on users' browser settings to render black text by default.